tiared/notes.stuartpb.com/README.md

 hmm actually that's an interesting point, maybe I'll just make an app that displays the working contents of md files in a Glitch project

 anyway that should go in an issue or something, but yah hi this is the repo where everything is a terrible mess

+ALSO I'd be remiss if I didn't explicitly shout out Jenn Schiffer here, who makes me feel completely OK with making work that's personal and important but gives zero shits about being polished beyond what I want to convey